mnlipp/osgi-getting-started/ServiceComponent.md

 speed up the startup time considerably.

-If you want a service component to be created and activated immediately on startup, you have to specify `immediate = true` as element of the component annotation.
+If you want a service component to be created and activated immediately on startup, you have to set the `immediate` element of the component annotation to `true`.

 *To be continued*